TrevorMumm/throat-fluxer-bot/README.md

 # fluxer-bot

 Fluxer is a Discord-compatible community platform.
-This repo contains a small bot that connects to Fluxer's REST + Gateway APIs and replies with `pong` when a user sends `!ping`.
+This repo contains a small bot that connects to Fluxer's REST + Gateway APIs.

+## Current Commands implemented
+!help — Show this help message.
+Can be used in a server channel or DM.
+!ping — Check if the bot is online.
+Can be used in a server channel or DM.
+!poll — Start creating a poll.
+Send this command via DM to the bot, or use it in a server channel and the bot will DM you to walk through the setup.
+!remindme <time> <message> — Set a reminder.
+The <time> field accepts units like s (seconds), m (minutes), h (hours), d (days), and w (weeks).
+You can combine them together.
+!remindme list — View your active reminders.
+!remindme cancel <id> — Cancel a reminder by its ID (shown when created or in !remindme list).
+!insult — Generate a random insult.
+Can be used in a server channel or DM.
+!pasta — Post a random copypasta from Reddit.
+Can be used in a server channel or DM.
+!purge <number> — Delete the specified number of messages from the channel (max 100).
+Server only.

 ## Architecture